October 27, 2011

 No need to panic—you can remove him safely and humanely

-Sometimes a bat may go off course and accidentally find her way into a home.
+Sometimes a bat may go off course and accidentally find their way into a home.
 This is no cause for alarm.
-Stay calm, and follow these steps to remove her safely and humanely.
+Stay calm, and follow these steps to remove them safely and humanely.

 The bat may be first seen flying around a room early in the evening, landing on curtains or furniture and then taking flight again.